courros/hnco/README.md

 All experiments can use GNU parallel to run the simulations in parallel hence take advantage of multicore architectures.
 To use GNU parallel, simply set the field `parallel` to `true`.
-At the moment only local computations are available but distributed computations are considered for future releases.
+There is also experimental support for remote execution at the moment limited to the benchmark and parameter experiments.
+Improved support is considered for future releases.

 ### Benchmark